It doesn't matter if you’re married, living together, single, gay or straight - we’re here to help you.

 Even if things don’t change, counselling may help you to see things in a different way or make the decision that’s right for you to move forward.
 Just talking to someone who isn’t involved in the relationship can help you.

 People are genuinely surprised when we start working together – they think that I’m going to tell them what to do, but it’s not like that.
 They also come in feeling nervous and apprehensive but once we have met a few times, they start to enjoy it.
-At the end of the day, it’s a brave move to come to Relate, but for almost everyone, it’s one of the best moves they have made.
+It’s a brave move to come to counselling, but for almost everyone, it’s one of the best moves they've made.

 Book an appointment